 All our cats for homing are neutered (or to be neutered = small kittens), micro-chipped, flea treated and vaccinated.

 Our cats and kittens are rescued and are seeking caring, suitable, permanent new homes where they will be loved, respected and have a new chance in life.

-We always carry out a pre-adoption home visit.
-This is an informal visit which takes place in your home.
-We provide any advice you may need about caring for and settling in new cats or kittens – incl health care, feeding, holiday arrangements, dangers in your home etc. We also look at the location of your home to assess for hazards such as easy access to busy roads or for indoor only homes to advise on making windows or balconies safe.
+We always carry out a pre-adoption home assessment.
+In normal times this would take place at your home but currently due to the coronavirus situation we are temporarily carrying out video visits.
+We provide any advice you may need about caring for and settling in new cats or kittens – incl. health care, feeding, holiday arrangements, dangers in your home etc. We also look at the location of your home to assess for hazards such as easy access to busy roads or for indoor only homes to advise on making windows or balconies safe.

 Our cats have varied temperaments and needs so we also discuss what ‘sort’ of cats would be suitable for you, your family, your lifestyle and your home.

 Since the coronavirus pandemic and lockdown we have been inundated with enquiries and offers of homes for our cats, obviously this is a good thing but with a reduced team and new ways of working we have been struggling to keep up with responding to enquiries as promptly as we would like to.
 Since the lockdown restrictions have started to be eased we are taking in many more cats into the centre and are in need of good homes for these cats.
 We are trying to respond to everyone but please bear with us.

 As always we are particularly keen to hear from anyone who can offer homes to our harder home cats including suitable outdoor homes for feral cats.